-How Does UV Purification Work?
+How Does Steripen Work with UV Purification?

 The science behind the effectiveness of ultraviolet (UV) purification is sound.
 The most notable source of UV radiation on Earth is the sun.
 In my last article, I spoke about the effects of UV radiation from the sun on standing bodies of water, and how that might actually make them a cleaner source to pull from than moving streams, creeks, or rivers.